gruntwork-io/gruntwork-installer/README.md

 ### How `gruntwork-install` Works

-To actually install a Gruntwork Module, we wrote a bash script named `gruntwork-install`.
+`gruntwork-install` helps you install a Gruntwork Module.
 Here's how it works:

 1. It uses [fetch](https://github.com/gruntwork-io/fetch) to download the specified version of the scripts or binary from the (public or private) git repo specified via the `--repo` option.
+1. You need to specify either a module name or a binary name.
-1. If you used the `--module-name` parameter, it downloads the files from the `modules` folder of `--repo` and runs the `install.sh` script of that module.
+    - If you use the `--module-name` parameter, it downloads the files from the `modules` folder of `--repo` and runs the `install.sh` script of that module.
-1. If you used the `--binary-name` parameter, it downloads the right binary for your OS, copies it to `/usr/local/bin`, and gives it execute permissions.
+    - If you use the `--binary-name` parameter, it downloads the right binary for your OS, copies it to `/usr/local/bin`, and gives it execute permissions.

 That's it!